Diamonds are a German's best friend this Christmas

 HSBC on Tuesday raised its forecast for platinum prices in 2013 and 2014.

-A study by Ernst & Young shows that 26 percent of shoppers in Germany were planning to buy jewelry as gifts this year, up from 23 percent last year.
+A study by Ernst & Young shows that 26 percent of shoppers in Germany were planning to buy jewellery as gifts this year, up from 23 percent last year.

-“No matter what happens to the piece of jewelry or to the economy, the material value of precious metals and stones will remain,” the BVJ’s Duenkelmann said.
+“No matter what happens to the piece of jewellery or to the economy, the material value of precious metals and stones will remain,” the BVJ’s Duenkelmann said.

-German retailer Douglas may be battling stiff competition from online retailers like Amazon at its book stores, but says its Christ chain of 209 jewelry stores is a bright spot.
+German retailer Douglas DOHG.DE may be battling stiff competition from online retailers like Amazon (AMZN.O) at its book stores, but says its Christ chain of 209 jewellery stores is a bright spot.

-“Sales of diamond jewelry are currently on the up - whether as an investment or simply as a piece of beautiful jewelry,” Chief Executive Henning Kreke told Reuters.
+“Sales of diamond jewellery are currently on the up - whether as an investment or simply as a piece of beautiful jewellery,” Chief Executive Henning Kreke told Reuters.

-In the first nine months of its 2011/2012 business year, Douglas’ jewelry arm saw a 10 percent rise in sales to 291 million euros, with core profit up 7.6 percent to 34 million.
+In the first nine months of its 2011/2012 business year, Douglas’ jewellery arm saw a 10 percent rise in sales to 291 million euros, with core profit up 7.6 percent to 34 million.

-Staff at high-end jewelers in Frankfurt reported good demand for classic rings, necklaces and watches, especially those with diamonds.
+Staff at high-end jewellers in Frankfurt reported good demand for classic rings, necklaces and watches, especially those with diamonds.

 “People are looking for items that keep their value.
-We’re definitely doing more business than last year,” said a sales assistant at one jewelers who declined to be named because of company policy.
+We’re definitely doing more business than last year,” said a sales assistant at one jewellers who declined to be named because of company policy.
+(Reporting by Victoria Bryan; Editing by Mark Potter)